Best Subwoofers For Home Theater AND Music.

 Subwoofer101 is the world’s first SVS affiliate.
 Rather than producing “man cave only” subwoofers, they produce subs that look nice in living/family rooms as well, while also producing the deepest sounding subs on this list.
 All subs on the list are deep sounding, but so far SVS subs consistently have the deepest sound and depth of presentation, regardless of size or price.

-($) The PB-1000 is a 10” Ported Subwoofer.
-Verified!!– Highly recommended for duals under $1,000, the most compact and affordable ported subwoofer on this list, VERY strong value!!
+($) The PB-1000 Pro is a 12” Ported Subwoofer.
+Verified!!– Highly recommended for duals under $1,500, the most compact and affordable ported subwoofer on this list!!
 Isolation highly recommended for wood sub-floors.
 “Smartest Buy in Bass” due to economics, performance, and the 1 year trade-up.
 Get started with quality dual subs, and trade up if you feel the need!
 Free shipping, free returns.

 PB-2000 (Click Here To Order Factory Direct)